bbauska/CSS-Notes4Pros/README.md

 </p>
 <!-- [image034.jpg .67 x 2.427](./images/image034.jpg) -->

-> Content is not clipped and will be rendered outside the content box if
+<p>Content is not clipped and will be rendered outside the content box if
-> it exceeds its container size.
+it exceeds its container size.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch12-5">Section 12.5: Block Formatting Context Created with Overflow</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-> Using the overflow property with a value different to visible will
-> create a new <b>block formatting context</b>.
-This is useful for aligning
-> a block element next to a floated element.
+Using the overflow property with a value different to visible will create a new <b>block formatting context</b>.
+This is useful for aligning a block element next to a floated element.

->
-<h4>CSS</h4>
+<h4>CSS:</h4>

 img